Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 The MAT is offered Monday through Friday by appointment through the Western Washington University Testing Center, 360-650-3080.

-See the Educational Testing Service website at www.gre.org for further information about the GRE testing program.
+Contact Educational Testing Service in Princeton, N.J. at 866-473-4373 or www.gre.org for further information about the GRE testing program.
 For information about the GMAT, visit www.mba.com.

 Current GRE board policy states that scores are reportable for five years.
 The Graduate School accepts only official test scores from admissions tests sent directly from the testing organization.
 Students should refer to the specific test website for information on the availability of official test scores.